repeatedly/yajl-d/README.md

 ## Encoder.Option and Decoder.Option

 encode and decode can take each Option argument.
 If you want to know more details, see unittest of yajl.encoder / yajl.decoder.

+# TODO

+* Direct conversion at decode
+* Test on Windows

 # Link